City-of-Helsinki/bestpractice/docs/best-practices/authentication.md

 To get access to Kanslia instance, pop by the slack channel #tunnistamo.
 For KuVa instance the onboarding process has already told you the right channels.

-As a concrete result you will have four pieces of data:
+Things can be faster if you can include in your initial message:
-* the URL for your tunnistamo instance (like https://api.hel.fi/sso/, the executive office instance)
+* responsible person for your application
-* your client ID
-* your client secret (this does not exist in all cases)
+* your OpenID Connect flow type.
+Currently we can only support "Authorization Code" and "Implicit" flow types.
-* your agreed callback URL.
-This depends entirely on your authentication library
+* your callback url

+Flow type depends on your application.
+Typically, if your application has some sort of backend running server-side, you will be using Authorization Code flow.
+Conversely, if your application exists only as Javascript files served to the client browser ("SPA"), you will be using Implicit flow.
+Implicit flow has some security weaknesses, and is being replaced by "Authorization code flow with PKCE".
+We unfortunately cannot support it yet.

 Callback URL is the address within your application for finalizing the authentication.
 You will have at least two callbacks:
-* one within "localhost", for using on your own personal computer
+* one within "localhost", for using on your local development box
 * one or more, that refer to public instances of your application

+As a concrete result you will have three pieces of data:
+* the URL for your tunnistamo instance (like https://api.hel.fi/sso/, the executive office instance)
+* your client ID
+* your client secret (only for Authorization Code flow)

-Armed with those you can begin attaching authentication to your application.
+Armed with those, and knowledge of your callback URL, you can begin attaching authentication to your application.

 ## Handling authentication (user login)